 The example will illustrate communication between two systems which share similar event structure.
 Each of the above events is recorded in the electronic health records as individual HealthConcernEvents.
 The sum of all recorded events represents the patients’ medical history as understood by the computers.

 In our example, let us examine where and how these concern identifiers are established.
-Without concern tracking, all of the events simply record the history of the patient as seen within the EHR.
+Without concern tracking, all of the events simply record the history of the patient as seen within the Electronic Health Record (EHR).
 The patient’s diabetes, asthma, and pneumonia are documented together in a chronological manner.
 However, it is not possible to match up that elevated glucose on 3/14 is related to diabetes, or that the Rocephin was related to the ED admitting Dx: pneumonia, but unrelated to problem of diabetes.
 Any problem list entry or allergy list maintenance is unrelated.

 With concern tracking, the events are typically entered based on a concern identifier as a starting point.
 For example, in this case, the physician might order the chest x-ray (CXR) in the context of a concern that started with the registration event cough and dyspnea (later renamed possible pneumonia and finally winding up as S/P pneumococcal pneumonia).
-Furthermore, the Electronic Health Record (EHR) may allow for additional tagging or changing of relationships within a concern history, however the implementation details may vary significantly from system to system, where some systems may only track major name changes, others might record that a particular note exists related to the concern, and others might use sophisticated inference to automatically bind concerns and orders and results based on known relationships.
+Furthermore, the EHR may allow for additional tagging or changing of relationships within a concern history, however the implementation details may vary significantly from system to system, where some systems may only track major name changes, others might record that a particular note exists related to the concern, and others might use sophisticated inference to automatically bind concerns and orders and results based on known relationships.
 An example of the latter is that glucose results are generally relevant for diabetes so any observation of a concern recently named “Diabetes Type 1, uncontrolled” might automatically include glucose results.

-Note of verification of events related to the concern
+See suggestion from Hank Mayers

 System A – Ambulatory Office System